CALL US 24/7

 • DWI with Child Passenger (State Jail Felony)

-This state jail felony DWI could lead to a jail term between 180 days to 2 years in Houston County Jail or Kegans ISF, and a bail bond of $10,000.
-To secure release from jail, an inmate would need to pay $1,000.
-The specifics could vary depending on the severity of the crime and risk-assessment of the offender.
-The judge could choose to deny bail if the crime is deemed severe.
-Motorists and passengers could be fined up to $500 for having an open alcohol container in a vehicle.
-Additionally, motorists could be charged with felony child endangerment if they carry passengers younger than 14 years old.
+This felony DWI in the state jail would be sentenced to 180 days to 2 years in Houston County Jail or Kegans ISF and a $10,000 bail bond.
+To be released from prison, an inmate would need to pay $1,000.
+The specifics may vary depending on the nature of the crime and risk-assessment of the offender.
+The judge can refuse bail if the crime is deemed to be serious.
+Passengers and drivers can be fined up to $500 for having an open container of alcohol in their car.
+Drivers are also convicted on the felony charges of child endangerment if they carry passengers aged below 14 years.

 • Public Intoxication